cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 #### Installation

-Keycloak is provided as a Container deployable separately via Docker/Podman or on Kubernetes.
+Keycloak is provided as a Container deployed separately via Docker/Podman or on Kubernetes.
 As this is a Java based solution there is also a  ZIP based distribution which can be unpacked and run with a single command if JVM is present.

-Getting started section of website gives the shortest path to try out the project via different means:
+The getting started section of website gives the shortest path to try out the project via different means:

 [https://www.keycloak.org/getting-started](https://www.keycloak.org/getting-started)

 Although in essence it is as simple as:
 ```
 ${docker/podman} run -p 8080:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin quay.io/keycloak/keycloak:10.0.1
 ```

-Worth noting that for security reasons it is required to explicitly provide admin password.
-When using ZIP distribution, administrators can set  a password via CLI or Web UI during the first server boot.
+It is worth noting that for security reasons, Keycloak is required to explicitly provide an admin password.
+When using the ZIP distribution, administrators can set a password via CLI or Web UI during the first server boot.
 Although this is also restricted to be performed via localhost access only.

 Additional information is covered in the [Server Installation Guide](https://www.keycloak.org/docs/latest/server_installation/) although it currently mostly focuses on ZIP distribution.
 Additional documentation related to container image is available [here](https://hub.docker.com/r/jboss/keycloak/).
 Keycloak also provides a [Kubernetes Operator.](https://operatorhub.io/operator/keycloak-operator)

 Keycloak is a highly configurable and customizable solution.
-Documentation goes into great detail into how to deal with server configuration.
+The documentation goes into great detail on how to manage server configuration.
 Key aspects of dealing with the server are highlighted below:

 #### Interacting with Keycloak